WHAT IS THAT SMELL

 Like

-Changes in smell have long been associated with neurological disorders such as Alzheimer’s and Parkinson’s disease.
-More recently, researchers have begun investigating the connection between olfactory disorders and autoimmune diseases, suggesting a broader link between immune dysfunction and sensory changes.
+Changes in smell have long been associated with neurologic conditions such as Alzheimer’s and Parkinson’s disease.
+More recently, researchers have explored links between olfactory disorders and autoimmune diseases, suggesting a broader connection between immune dysfunction and sensory changes.

-Although many Lyme disease patients have described unusual sensitivity to smells, formal research in this area has been limited—until recently.
+Although many Lyme disease patients report unusual sensitivity to smells, formal research in this area has been limited.

 Lyme disease heightened smell sensitivity hyperosmia